soto-project/soto/README.md

 If you want to create a module for your service, you can try using the module-exporter to build a separate repo for any of the modules.

 ## License

-`aws-sdk-swift` is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Soto is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See LICENSE for details.